signwm/BrokenStatsBackend/frontend/README.md

    The API listens on `http://localhost:5005`.

 2. Open a browser and navigate to `http://localhost:5005/`.
-   The page lists fights grouped by instances and fetches data from the backend automatically.
+   The dashboard will load and fetch data from the backend automatically.